A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Results

 Adding GRB data to a single event out of 10 produces a small shift in the 2D posterior, but ultimately does not tighten the constraints.
 As mentioned in Section~\ref{ssec:Distances in MG}, effects of $\aM$ are cumulative over redshift, so the wide error bars on $\aMzero$ are not surprising since these events are close-by.
 An error of $\pm 6$ at 1$\sigma$ is not competitive with the latest result of $\aMzero = 0.98 \pm 0.89$ from DESI \cite{DESI:2024yrg}.

+The purple contours, reproduced in Figure~\ref{fig:GRBcomparison} as well, represent the scenario where we wish to constrain both GR and cosmology, where flat priors are used for $H_0$, $\aMzero$, and $\aTzero$\footnote{The bounds on $H_0$ and $\aMzero$ are slightly wider than in Figure~\ref{fig:GRBcomparison} due to marginalisation over $\aTzero$.}.
 To improve constraints one either has to look at higher redshift BNSs or introduce more informative priors.
 The former is not possible with current ground--based detectors, as the horizon for LVK O5 will extend to $240-325$ Mpc at most ($z\sim 0.05-0.07$).
-We applied more informative priors on $H_0$ in our optimistic scenario to exploit its strong correlation with $\aM$, which is evident in Figure~\ref{fig:GRBcomparison}.
+We applied more informative priors on $H_0$ in our second scenario (constraining GR only) to exploit its strong correlation with $\aM$, which is evident in Figure~\ref{fig:GRBcomparison}.
 By adjusting the $H_0$ prior to a narrow Gaussian centred at our injected value and 1$\sigma$ errors of $1\, \text{km s}^{-1}\text{Mpc}^{-1}$, we obtain the orange contours in Figure~\ref{fig:10ev_comparison}.
-The purple contours represent our pessimistic scenario, where flat priors are used for $H_0$, $\aMzero$, and $\aTzero$\footnote{The bounds on $H_0$ and $\aMzero$ are slightly wider than in Figure~\ref{fig:GRBcomparison} due to marginalisation over $\aTzero$.}.
-Here the optimistic result of $H_0 = 69.44^{+1.01}_{-0.92}\, \text{km s}^{-1}\text{Mpc}^{-1}$ is completely driven by the prior, however the correlation with $\aMzero$ provides a $65-70 \%$ improvement in the error bars of $\aMzero$, constrained to be $\aMzero = 1.47^{+2.11}_{2.47}$.
+The consequent result of $H_0 = 69.44^{+1.01}_{-0.92}\, \text{km s}^{-1}\text{Mpc}^{-1}$ is completely driven by the prior, however the correlation with $\aMzero$ provides a $65-70 \%$ improvement in the error bars of $\aMzero$, constrained to be $\aMzero = 1.47^{+2.11}_{2.47}$.
 On the other hand, the $\aTzero$ prior doesn't present any improvement due to the very weak correlation with $H_0$ as per eq.~\ref{eq:SoG}; most of the error budget for this quantity is unsurprisingly driven by the emission time delay.
 Nevertheless, the result for this quantity is one order of magnitude tighter than GW170817, which we used as a prior.
 Though posteriors improved, both $\aTzero$ and $\aMzero$ are still consistent with GR (recall that our injected fiducial cosmology is non-GR, see Section~\ref{sec:Simulation}): hence it is very likely that using exclusively bright sirens will not bring conclusive results with LVK data.